kantale/BME_17/exercises.md

    2. Add a `return` statement, except if the description says `this function does not return anything` (or something similar).
 If the description says `your function should return ....` and your function does not return anything, then the exercise will take half points (5/10).
    3. Take special attention on the type of the variable that you have to return.
 If the description says "the function will return an integer", then you have to return an integer.
 If your function returns a type that is different from the one requested, the exercise will take half points (5/10).
 * You don't have to check the type of the arguments from inside your functions.
+* If a description mentions that a function should return `True`/`False`.
+That means that the function should return a boolean value NOT a string value.
+For example `return "True"` is wrong! the correct is `return True`.
 * **NEVER USE python's [input](https://docs.python.org/3/library/functions.html#input) function** (Saying it once is not enough)

 ## Basics arithmetics